kohana/core/guide/kohana/install.md

 ![Install Page](install.png "Example of install page")

 Once your install page reports that your environment is set up correctly you need to either rename or delete `install.php` in the root directory.
-You should then see the Kohana welcome page:
+Kohana is now installed and you should see the output of the welcome controller:

 ![Welcome Page](welcome.png "Example of welcome page")

 ## Installing Kohana 3.0 From GitHub

-The [source](http://github.com/kohana/kohana) code for Kohana 3.0 is hosted with [GitHub](http://github.com).
+The [source code](http://github.com/kohana/kohana) for Kohana 3.0 is hosted with [GitHub](http://github.com).
 To install Kohana using the github source code first you need to install git.

-### Quick Start

-Visit [http://help.github.com](http://help.github.com) for details on how to install git on your platform then follow these steps:
+Visit [http://help.github.com](http://help.github.com) for details on how to install git on your platform.

+To install the last stable release of Kohana using git run these commands:

     git clone git://github.com/kohana/kohana.git
     cd kohana/
     git submodule init
     git submodule update

+[!!]
+For more information on using Git and Kohana see the [Working with Git](tutorials/git) tutorial.